• Skip to primary navigation

 Kayak, Canoe or SUP

 A fantastic way to see the lakes and the surrounding mountain scenery is to get out on the lake.
-But be aware, new for 2024 Parks Canada has stated that visitors can no longer bring their own kayaks, canoes, or SUP’s to Waterton to use.
+But be aware, as of 2024, Parks Canada has stated that visitors can no longer bring their own kayaks, canoes, or SUP’s to Waterton to use.
 The restrictions have been put in place in order to reduce the risk of aquatic invasive species (AIS).
 Luckily, rental operators can still give visitors an option to do so, and Blakiston & Co. offers rentals for a variety of self-propelled aquatic vehicles, including stand-up paddleboards, canoes, and single and tandem kayaks.

 Take a Cruise on Waterton Lakes